perladvent/perldotcom/content/article/_pub_2001_01_soap.md

       my $temperatures = Temperatures->new(100);
       print $temperatures->as_fahrenheit();

-### [Error handling]{#error handling}
+### <span id="error handling">Error handling</span>

 A SOAP call may fail for numerous reasons, such as transport error, incorrect parameters, or an error on the server.
 Transport errors (which may occur if, for example, there is a network break between the client and the server) are dealt with below.
 All other errors are indicated by the `fault()` method (temperr.pl):

      #!perl -w